Codecademy/docs/content/php/concepts/string-functions/terms/ord/ord.md

   - 'paths/computer-science'
 ---

 The **`ord()`** function takes a string as its only parameter and returns an integer between 0 and 255 based on the first character in that string.
+This is the inverse of the `chr()` function, which returns a single-byte string when passed an integer between 0 and 255.

 The integer returned is the decimal equivalent of the binary representation of the character.
-This binary representation conforms to the [ASCII standard](https://www.ascii-code.com/).
-Therefore, the integer returned is the ASCII decimal value of the first character in the parameter string.
+For most common printable characters (such as letters and numbers), this binary representation conforms to standard single-byte encodings (ASCII, ISO-8859, Windows 1252). `ord()` can therefore be used to return a character's ASCII (or other single-byte encoding) value.

 ## Syntax